NabeelGhalib/cyclistic-case-study/README.md

 #### 6.ACT

 ### Ask:

+#### Identify the business task:

+The key business task in this case is to discover how casual riders and Cyclistic members use their rental bikes differently.
+Both the Director of Marketing as well as finance analysts have concluded that annual members are more profitable.

+Therefore, the results of this analysis will be used to design a new marketing strategy to convert casual riders to annual members.

 1. How do members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

 ### Preparing Data:

 ### Data Sources Used:

 The datasets used in this analysis have been made available by Motivate Internation Inc.

 This is public data that you can use to explore how different customer types are using Cyclistic bikes.

 Note: Cyclistic is a fictional company, hence the datasets contain the name of a different company.
 For the purpose of this analysis, the given datasets can be used to answer the business task

 ### Tools Used:

 - SQL - Postgresql - Data Cleaning and Data Analysis.
 - Tableau - Data Visualization.